• Skip to primary navigation

 More new recipes to try

-As always, I love seeing your creations and hearing from you!
-If you try this recipe, make sure to leave a star rating in the recipe card and share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for a White Tea Shot, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 White Tea Shot

 Light, sweet, and refreshing, this White Tea Shot recipe is certain to become part of my party-planning repertoire.
-Made with just 4 simple ingredients in as many minutes, these batchable white tea shots are balanced, boozy, and easy to slurp down — perfectly suited to high school and college reunions, or anytime you want to relive your younger, wilder days in style.
+Made with just 4 simple ingredients in as many minutes, these batchable white tea shots are balanced, and easy to enjoy!

 Print Recipe Pin Recipe Rate Recipe